socomsystems/documentation/admin_manual/file_workflows/access_control.rst

 * **Request URL:** The URL which requests the file. (*This is the URL the file is served from, not the URL the user is currently looking at.*)
-* **Request user agent:** The user agent of the users browser or client.
-  Nextcloud desktop, Android and iOS clients are available as preconfigured options.
+* **Request user agent:** The user agent of the users browser or client. cyfrSpaces desktop, Android and iOS clients are available as preconfigured options.

 * **User group membership:** Whether the user is a member of the given group.